Chonghaejin Marine: History

 Chonghaejin Marine Company Ltd. was established on 24 February 1999, is a South Korea shipping company known for its involvement in passenger and freight transportation.
 The company's operations began with a focus on domestic ferry services, primarily connecting the mainland to various islands along the coast of South Korea.

 Over the years, Chonghaejin expanded its fleet and services, becoming a significant player in the ferry industry.
 The company operated several vessels, including large ferries capable of carrying passengers and vehicles, catering to both tourists and local commuters.

 One of the most notable events in the company's history was the tragic sinking of the MV Sewol on April 16, 2014.
 The disaster resulted in the loss of 304 lives and raised significant concerns about maritime safety practices in South Korea.
 Following the incident, Chonghaejin Marine faced intense scrutiny and criticism regarding its operations, safety protocols, and the handling of the tragedy.
 The company was subsequently involved in legal battles and underwent structural changes to address the shortcomings exposed by the incident.
 Chonghaejin Marine was officially dissolved on 9 May 2016.

 Ferries

-Chonghaejin Marine Company's Most notable ferry is MV Sewol, which sank on April 16, 2014 with the loss of 304 lives, among them being 250 high school students on a field trip.
+Chonghaejin Marine Company's Most notable ferry was MV Sewol, which sank on April 16, 2014 with the loss of 304 lives, among them being 250 high school students on a field trip.
 Some other Ferries include Chonghaejin Express Ferry No. 1, which accidentally collided with an oil tanker in 2003, and Ohamana, which was retired after the sinking of her sister ship, Sewol.